Blog

 The "Human-Out-of-the-Loop" Application

-Unlike systems designed for direct diagnosis, these applications are designed to work in the background, optimizing the infrastructure of healthcare.
-They offer software-like efficiency gains that can be scaled across entire hospital systems, without adding to the daily workload of doctors and nurses.
+Unlike direct diagnosis systems, these applications operate in the background, optimizing the healthcare infrastructure.
+They offer efficiency gains scaled across hospitals, without adding to the workload of doctors and nurses.

-- Enhancing medical imaging: AI is moving beyond the simple analysis of images but actually improving them.
-Algorithms can now intelligently adjust X-ray imaging to compensate for common issues such as missing data, low resolution, or poor contrast.
-This ensures that the human radiologist, or the diagnostic AI agent, has their hands on the highest quality data possible, directly impacting diagnostic accuracy.
+1. Enhancing medical imaging: Algorithms adjust X-ray imaging to compensate for missing data, low resolution, or poor contrast.
+This enhances the data radiologists examine, directly impacting diagnostic accuracy.

 Building Trust Through Specialization

-- Medical accuracy and clinical relevance: A model trained on general internet data will be contaminated with amateur medical advice and irrelevant information.
-A model fine-tuned on vetted oncology journals and clinical trial data will provide answers that will be clinically relevant to an oncologist's workflow.
+• Medical accuracy and clinical relevance: A model trained on generic data is rife with wrong medical advice and irrelevant information.
+A model trained on academic work and clinical data provides better answers.

-- Evidence-based practice: Medicine runs on evidence.
-A specialized AI must be capable of directly accessing and quoting reputable medical sources, allowing a healthcare professional to verify its reasoning, much like they would with a human colleague.
+• Evidence-based practice: Medicine runs on evidence.
+Specialized AI must access and quote reputable sources, allowing professionals to verify its output.

-- Contextual understanding and didactic communication: A generic AI model might be too straightforward, meandering or miss the nuances of a clinical scenario.
-A specialized model can be steered to prioritize clinical information and adopt a didactic, educational tone that mirrors how health professionals communicate with each other, fostering collaboration rather than confusion.
+• Contextual understanding and didactic communication: Generic AI models might be too straightforward, meandering, or miss the nuances of a clinical scenario.
+Specialized models prioritize clinical information and a didactic, educational tone mirroring how health professionals communicate.

-Accuracy, relevance, evidence, context, and communication.
-All these factors can be considered essential building blocks of trust, and, from there, adoption and impact will follow.
+Accuracy, relevance, evidence, context, and communication: essential building blocks of trust.
+From there, adoption (and impact) will follow.

 Agents Tomorrow, Pragmatism Today